Considerations for prospective graduate students in economics

 Further reading for students considering graduate study in economics

-- Professor Sita Slavov has a webpage of tips for applying to PhD Programs in economics
+- Professor Sita Slavov has a page of tips for applying to PhD Programs in economics.